OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Demos/01 Office Add-in using React/README.md

           this.setState({ waiting: true });
           this.tableUtil.getColumnData('Symbol').then(
             async (columnData: string[]) => {
-              // make sure the symbol was found in the Excel table if (columnData.indexOf(symbol) !== -1) {
+              // Ensure the symbol was found in the Excel table if (columnData.indexOf(symbol) !== -1) {
                 this.tableUtil.deleteRow(columnData.indexOf(symbol)).then(
                   async () => {